PMEC-OSU/FOSTWIN/README.md

   - `state` - State values from ctl state machine
   - `waveH_rt` - waveH values across simulation - can be changed in realtime mode with `systemID` twin

+When running locally, the custom output from WECsim is available, and will be included under a `WECSim` key in the logged data object.
+When running through the web interface, only the above signals in our custom logging system are available.

 Both Power and Control Signals data have one point for every time step of the simulation, while the conditions are constant values defined at the start of the simulation.